lkoolik/isrm_health_calculations/README.md

 *Inputs*
 * `file_path`: the file path of the raw emissions data
+* `output_dir`: a filepath string for the output directory
+* `f_out`: a string containing the filename pattern to be used in output files
 * `units`: units associated with the emissions (e.g., μg/s)
 * `name`: a plain English name tied to the emissions data, either provided or automatically generated from the filepath
 * `details_to_keep`: any additional details to be preserved throughout the processing (e.g., sector, fuel type) (not fully built out yet)